mrdulin/resources/README.md

 - SaaS&Tools

+  - [PicView ](https://picview.org/) - PicView is a fast, free, and fully customizable image viewer for Windows 10 and 11.
   - [GRC](https://www.grc.com/default.htm) - Steve Gibson's and Gibson Research Corporation's Homepage.
   - [IT Tools](https://it-tools.tech/) - IT Tools - Handy online tools for developers
   - [HTML5test](https://html5test.co/) - The HTML5 test score is an indication of how well your browser supports the upcoming HTML5 standard and related specifications.
 How well does your browser support HTML5?